Afterword

 To bridge this trust gap, the visual identity of the application had to feel inherently safe and familiar.
 I utilized advanced image prompting to generate a UI that is aesthetically warm, cozy, and humanistic.

-By employing a hand-drawn, tactile visual language, Afterword avoids the sterile, hyper-futuristic UI typical of many AI wrappers.
-Every visual decision was calculated to ensure the product felt native, empathetic, and welcoming, actively working to avoid alienating a traditionally analog, bookish audience.
+By employing a hand-drawn, tactile visual language, Afterword avoids the sterile, hyper-futuristic UI typical of many AI products.
+Every visual decision was calculated to ensure the product felt physical, empathetic, and welcoming, actively working to avoid alienating a traditionally analog audience.

 Tech Stack &